 Book marketing creates awareness for a specific book among booksellers and consumers.
 The goal of marketing, of course, is to generate book sales.

 What Is Book Marketing?

-In general, the function of book marketing department in a traditional publishing house is to help the various sales departments get your book in front of bookstore buyers, book distributors and other channels, to make sure your book is available and (ideally) displayed and promoted through them to the consumer public.
+In general, the function of a book marketing department in a traditional publishing house is to help the various sales departments get your book in front of bookstore buyers, book distributors and other channels, to make sure your book is available and (ideally) displayed and promoted through them to the consumer public.
 Book marketers also generally oversee online consumer promotion (in some houses this falls to the publicity department).

-In traditional a publishing house, each book is assigned a "marketing manager" or "marketing director."
+In a traditional publishing house, each book is assigned a "marketing manager" or "marketing director."
 This marketer is working on dozens of titles at any one time.
 For self-published books, some or all of the traditional book marketing functions may be made available from a self-publishing service or from other book publishing consultants (at a cost).